-In this article, we’ll explore how the device works and what the procedure entails.
-We’ll also cover the cost, pros, and cons.
+In this article, we’ll explore how the device works, what the procedure entails, the expected cost, as well as pros and cons of the implants.

 A cochlear implant is a small electronic medical device that improves moderate to severe hearing loss.
 It’s used to help hearing loss in adults, children, and babies.